smikhalevski/es6-model/README.md

 #### <a name="propagate"></a><code><i><a href="chainable-descriptor">ChainableDescriptor</a></i> propagate ()</code>

-Add listener to set value that redispatches events occurd on value to owning model.
+Add listener to set value that re-dispatches events occurred on value to owning model.
 This is done only in case assigned value is `EventDispatcher`, otherwise nothing happens.
 If attribute already stores another `EventDispatcher` then propagation listener is removed from it, so it won't notify parent anymore.

 ```javascript
 class GroupModel extends Model {